Leccinum scabrum - Brown Birch Bolete

 White or buff and 7 to 20cm tall, the stems of Leccinum scabrum are 2 to 3cm in diameter.
 Immature specimens have barrel-shaped stems; at maturity most stems are more regular in diameter, tapering slightly towards the cap.

-Dark brown woolly scales cover the whole of the stem surface.
+Dark brown woolly scales cover the whole of the stem surface but are noticeably coarser on the lower part of the stem.

 Spore print